 Zoysia grass is a warm-weather grass.
 It grows best in very warm to hot weather, above 80 degrees.
 It will stop growing when the first frost hits and remain dormant and brown throughout winter.
 Zoysia tolerates a wide range of humidity.

-How to Grow Zoysia From Seeds
+How to Grow Zoysia From Seed

 Although zoysia lawns are most commonly established by the planting of sod or sod plugs, you can also plant zoysia seed.
 Do this in the spring, which is the opposite of cool-weather-grass planting.
 Newly seeded zoysia lawns can take up to two seasons to produce dense turf.